isabella232/mobile-services.en/help/ios/configuration/json-config/json-config.md

 * **coopUnsafe**

-  For Device Co-op members who require this value be set to `true`, you need to work with the Co-op team to request a deny list flag on your Device Co-op account.
+  For Device Co-op members who require this value be set to `true`, you need to work with the Co-op team to request a blocklist flag on your Device Co-op account.
 There is no self-service path to enabling these flags.

   Remember the following information: